eyalwn/calculator/README.md

 # calculator
 A calculator app - parses a string and prints the result.
-Include a makefile with option for creating an automated test.
+Include a stack implementation, an automated test unit-test, and a makefile.

-wrriten in C, based on a state-machine and a stack.
+Wrriten in C, based on a state-machine and a stack.

-# Supports:
+# Abilities:
 Addition +
 Subtruction -
 Multiplication * or x